-- 51. The Judicial Branch Unit may at reasonable times inspect or cause to be inspected the part of the plant or place of business of a contractor or any subcontractor that is related to the performance of any contract or proposed contract. - 52.
-A Judicial Branch Unit may, at reasonable times and places, audit or cause to be audited the books and records of any person who submits cost or pricing data as provided in these rules to the extent that the books and records relate to the cost or pricing data.
+- 51. The Judicial Branch Unit may at reasonable times inspect or cause to be inspected the part of the plant or place of business of a contractor or any subcontractor that is related to the performance of any contract or proposed contact. - 52.
+A Judicial Unit may, at reasonable times and places, audit or cause to be audited the books and records of any person who submits cost or pricing data as provided in these rules to the extent that the books and records relate to the cost or pricing data.
 Any person who receives a contract, change order or contract modification for which cost or pricing data is required shall maintain the books and records that relate to the cost or pricing data for five years from the date of final payment under the contract, unless a shorter period is otherwise authorized in writing by the respective designee of the Judicial Branch Unit. - 53.
 A Judicial Branch Unit is entitled to audit, or cause to be audited, the books and records of a contractor or any subcontractor under any contract or subcontract to the extent that the books and records relate to the performance of the contract or subcontract.
-The books and records shall be maintained by the contractor for a period of five years from the date of final payment under the prime contract and by the subcontractor for a period of five years from the date of final payment under the subcontract, unless a shorter period is otherwise authorized in writing by the respective designee of the Judicial Branch Unit. - 54.
+The books and records shall be maintained by the contractor for a period of five years from the date of final payment under the subcontract, unless a shorter period is otherwise authorized in writing by the respective designee of the Judicial Branch Unit. - 54.
 All procurement records shall be retained and disposed of by each Judicial Branch Unit in accordance with records retention schedules adopted by the Administrative Director of the Courts.